Skimmeroni/Appunti/AI4ST/Fisica4AI/Electricity/Charge.typ

 $ e = num(1.60E-19) coulomb $

-The electrostatic force that exists between two charged objects can quantified by a formula, known as *Coulomb's Law*:
+The electrostatic force that exists between two point-like charged objects can be quantified by a formula, known as *Coulomb's Law*:

 $ F_(1 "on" 2) = F_(2 "on" 1) = frac(1, 4 pi epsilon_(0)) frac(abs(q_(1)) abs(q_(2)), r^(2)) $

-Where $q_(1)$ and $q_(2)$ are the charges of the two particles, $r$ is the distance between them and $epsilon_(0)$ is a constant, known as *permittivity constant*.
+Where $q_(1)$ and $q_(2)$ are the charges of the two particles, $r$ is the distance between them and $epsilon_(0)$ is a constant, known as the *permittivity of free space*.
 Its value is:

 $ epsilon_(0) = num(8.85E-12) coulomb^(2) slash newton metre^(2) $